Jazyki-Mira/langworld_db_data/langworld_db_data/xslm_vba/README.md

 To edit a particular feature profile in Excel, one must **copy** the template into a file named with **ID of a doculect**, then open this new file and run a macro that downloads the data for this doculect from CSV in this GitHub repository.

-File `bulk_copy_template_and_load_csv.vba` contains a macro that can be run a temporarily created Excel file, but not inside `template_xlsm.xlsm`.
+File `bulk_copy_template_and_load_csv.vba` contains a macro that can be run a temporarily created Excel file, but not inside `_template.xlsm`.
 It copies the template to a new file, then downloads data from CSV files in this repository into it.
 Useful for bulk creation of feature profiles.